How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 According to the Vocabulary in International Metrology (VIM), measurement repeatability is measurement precision under a set of repeatable conditions of measurement.

-Therefore, you need to define your measurement conditions and collect repeatable results over a short period time so you can evaluate the precision of your process.
+Therefore, you need define your measurement conditions and collect repeatable results over a short period time so you can evaluate the precision of your process.

 HOW TO PERFORM A REPEATABILITY TEST